KiwiSaver First Home Withdrawal: All your Questions Answered

 18 January, 2022 | Fiona Taylor

 The KiwiSaver First Home Withdrawal scheme helps first home buyers purchase residential property in New Zealand.
-For first home buyers a KiwiSaver withdrawal can be a great kick start to saving enough money for your mortgage deposit.
-If you’re a first home buyer using KiwiSaver, it’s important you understand all the KiwiSaver First Home Withdrawal rules, what you can and can’t do with a KiwiSaver First Home Withdrawal and how to ensure that everything goes smoothly when you use your KiwiSaver to help buy a house (or land).
-Below we answer your frequently asked questions – from the rules and eligibility criteria, through to how to make sure the process is smooth and stress free.
+A KiwiSaver withdrawal can be a great way to make a first home purchase achievable, but it is important to understand what you can and can’t do with a KiwiSaver First Home Withdrawal, and how to ensure that everything goes smoothly.
+Below we answer your frequently asked questions.

 Who can withdraw money from KiwiSaver to buy a house?